ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 * HTTP status code 429 indicates that the request was rejected due to rate limiting {{!RFC6585}}.
 Unlike the previous method, this signal is directly propagated to the application.

+### Flow Control and Intermediaries {#flow-control-intermediaries}
+WebTransport over HTTP/2 defines several capsules for flow control, and all of these capsules define special intermediary handling as described in
+{{Section 3.2 of HTTP-DATAGRAM}}.
+These capsules, referred to as the "flow control capsules" are WT_MAX_DATA, WT_MAX_STREAM_DATA, WT_MAX_STREAMS, WT_DATA_BLOCKED, WT_STREAM_DATA_BLOCKED, and WT_STREAMS_BLOCKED.

+Because flow control in WebTransport is hop-by-hop and does not provide an end-to-end signal, intermediaries MUST consume the flow control capsules and not translate or forward incoming flow control capsules on any other connections.
+Similarly, other WebTransport over HTTP/2 or HTTP/3 connections will have their own flow control limits, and it is the responsibility of the intermediary to generate and send appropriate flow control signals to match its capabilities.
+The intermediary can send these signals via HTTP/3 flow control messages, HTTP/2 flow control messages, or as WebTransport flow control capsules, where appropriate.

 # WebTransport Features {#features}